The Tudor / Elizabethan Era (1485 - 1603)

 The Royal House of was a royal Welsh dynasty which had risen during the War of the Roses and ruled the Kingdom of England and Ireland from 1485 to 1603.
 Its symbol is the famous Tudor Rose, the conjoined roses of the Houses of York and Lancaster.
 Henry II defeated Richard III in 1485 and lifted the Tudors onto the throne where they remained over the reigns of his son Henry VIII, Edward VII (Jane Seymour's son), Lady Jane Grey, Mary I and Elizabeth I. Elizabeth lived from 1533 to 1603 and was the last of the Tudor sovereigns.
 She succeeded to the throne after the death of her half-sister (Bloody) Mary I.

-The UK's fortunes changed dramatically over the course of the Tudor dynasty.
+England’s fortunes changed dramatically over the course of the Tudor dynasty.
 Henry VII had to work extremely hard to establish his rule given that he was an invader who had usurped the throne.
 Henry VIII left the state coffers very empty due to his taste for lavish courts.
 The time of his children was marked by religious tension, destabilisation, and threats from other countries such as Spain with its Armada.
 Yet Elizabeth I (with the help of shrewd and unscrupulous advisors, spy-masters and naval adventurers) kept a firm hand on the country and grew the kingdom's prosperity through, among other ventures, colonial activity in the Americas.

 Detail from: Elizabeth I when a Princess, c.1546, Flemish School, Royal Collection.
 Photo: Epochs of Fashion